Kavyansh-Bagdi/Markdown/README.md

 $$ \displaystyle \sum_{k=3}^{5} k^2 = 3^2 + 4^2 + 5^2 = 50 $$

 ## Python Code for Dot-Product

+### Different Methods to Implement
+1. For loop
+2. Naive Approach
+3. Numpy

 > [!TIP]
 > Copy this code and try to run in your local machine